sarah-is-coding/Handwritten-Digit-Recognizer/README.md

 After training, the model is saved in a file named mnist_digit_model in the current directory.

 ## GUI
 The GUI developed using Kivy allows the user to draw a digit using the mouse or touchpad on a 28x28 grid of squares.
 Each square can be colored with black or white, representing the presence or absence of the digit at that location.
-The user can then click the "Submit" button to have the CNN model predict the digit drawn.
+The CNN model will then predict the digit drawn.

 The predicted digit is displayed on a label below the grid.
 The user can also click the "Clear" button to erase the drawing and reset the prediction.